ctasca/fabric-completion/README.md

     Default value is `.fab_tasks~`.

-    To change the name, add the following line to your `.bashrc`:
+    To change the name, add the following line to your `.bashrc` or `.zshrc`:

     ```bash
     export FAB_COMPLETION_CACHED_TASKS_FILENAME="<cache-file-name>"